DataDog/hiring-engineers/answers.md

 ## Collecting Metrics
 #### Add tags to the config file
 - Docs: https://docs.datadoghq.com/getting_started/tagging/
-- Navigate to the datadog-agent directory and open the datadog.yaml file for editing
+- Navigate to the `/datadog-agent` directory and open the `datadog.yaml` file for editing
     - `cd /etc/datadog-agent`

       ![](/screenshots/ss_06.png)